Tehes/startingTemplate/README.md

   modern browsers already render SVG favicons; Safari follows in autumn 2025 with iOS 26, so a PNG fallback remains essential.

+## Optional: Server-side Endpoints via Deno Deploy

+This template optionally supports server-side or edge endpoints using **Deno Deploy**.

+- Endpoints live in `api/main.js`.
+- All code (frontend + API) resides in the same GitHub Pages repository.
+- Client-side code and Deno-specific code are strictly separated.
+- If you don’t need server-side functionality, you can simply ignore or remove the `api/` folder.

 ## Structure

 ```bash